vectara/vectara-docs/www/docs/api-reference/indexing-apis/indexing.md

 }
 ```

-### Custom Dimension
+### Custom Dimensions Use Cases

-Custom dimensions are a powerful feature of <Config v="names.product"/>.
-They allow you to
+Custom dimensions are a powerful <Config v="names.product"/> capability.
+Custom
-attach numeric factors to every item in the index, which affect its final
+dimensions enable you to attach numeric factors to every item in the index,
-ranking during searches.
+which affect its final ranking during searches.
 Some example use cases include:

-1. Defining the authoritativeness of the content.
+1. Define the authoritativeness of the content.

    For example, content with 100
    upvotes can be ranked higher than content with no upvotes and 10 downvotes.
-2. Indicating the source of the content.
-If there are N sources, this is usually
+2. Indicate the source of the content.

+   If there are N sources, this is usually done by defining N custom
-   done by defining N custom dimensions, and treating them as boolean 0-1 fields.
+   dimensions, and treating them as boolean 0-1 fields.
    This allows weighting results based on source, or even excluding certain
    sources altogether.

    For example, content from a government FAQ would be rated
    higher than content from a user forum.
-3. Defining the geography in which content is relevant.
+3. Define the geography in which content is relevant.
-4. Indicating the publication date.
-This makes it easy to weight more recent
+4. Indicate the publication date which makes it easy to weight more recent
    results higher.

 ```protobuf